stealify/stealify/README.md

 ## Current Goals
 Support all ECMAScript Engines on All Platforms.
 And Offer a Universal platform indipendent Fuchsia OS Compatible Component System that byPasses OS Vendor Stores and lock-ins in a secure way.
 Short Version Create Interface Definitions for Common Software that allows writting Platform and Arch Agnostic Source that offers a pre compiled binary client that you can use in your software this way your Main Code does never need to change when the Platform or Arch changes where it gets build and runned reduces Testing and Development time.
+- [ ] Adjust the TC39 Processes and Create a Stealify Process.
 - [ ] Implementation of a Uinversal ABI based Build System for ECMAScript Engines
   - [ ] Generator for GraalVM generates .d.ts files as also .js files containing Java.type('java.io.File')
   - [ ] Bazel (Java) interOp (Android Build)